 Health Sciences

 Many health sciences programs incorporate co-op work placements into academic terms.
 The University of Waterloo, for example, offers a co-op in which students alternate between work and school every four months.
-Waterloo students have landed roles as health and safety specialists, genetic counselling assistants and patient flow facilitators—all paid positions that help offset the cost of tuition.
-Simon Fraser health science students have gotten hired as lab assistants, clinical researchers and health information data analysts.
+Co-op students land roles such as lab assistant, health and safety specialist, genetic counselling assistant, patient flow facilitators, clinical researchers and health information data analyst.

 It’s a particularly exciting moment to enter health sciences, thanks to rapid developments in artificial intelligence.
 AI is already revolutionizing health care in everything from data management to imaging, and the industry will continue to harness its power in ways that, just a few years ago, the health-care industry couldn’t even begin to imagine.

-The sheer breadth of possibilities for a health sciences grad is thrilling, but can also be overwhelming.
+The sheer breadth of possibilities for a health sciences grad is thrilling, but it can also be overwhelming.
 When picking a program, prospective students should zero in on the ultimate goal, whether that’s—for example—to become a technician, a hospital administrator or a policy analyst.
-To ensure that students pick the right program for them, they should consider the education environment that’s offered, including things like class size and opportunities for research or co-op placements.
+To ensure that students pick the right program for them, they should consider the educational environment that’s offered, including class size and opportunities for research or co-op placements.

 McMaster University